 More recently, in March 2013, when adopting the guidelines for trans-European energy infrastructure (T7-0061/2013), Parliament called particular attention to the importance of energy storage facilities and the need to ensure the stability of European electricity networks with the integration of renewable energy resources.
 It approved an amendment improving the transparency of the methodologies used by the ENTSOs in their network development plans.
 It also introduced an amendment protecting consumers from bearing a disproportionate burden of the costs of common interest projects.

-In September 2013 Parliament adopted a resolution on making the internal energy market work (T7-0344/2013), endorsing the Commission’s 2012 communication on the subject (COM(2012) 0663) and its accompanying action plan aimed at overcoming some hurdles that still hinder the completion of the internal market.
+In September 2013 Parliament adopted a resolution on making the internal energy market work (T7-0344/2013), endorsing the Commission’s 2012 communication on the subject (COM(2012)0663) and its accompanying action plan aimed at overcoming some hurdles that still hinder the completion of the internal market.
 Parliament expressed its support for a European Energy Community between the Member States and stressed the importance of improving the coordination of infrastructure projects and exploring new funding approaches for investment in energy networks.

-In its resolution endorsing the Connecting Europe Facility in November 2013 (T7-0463/2013), Parliament stressed the importance of synergies between the transport, telecommunications and energy sectors and of leveraging funding from both the public and private sectors.
+In its resolution endorsing the Connecting Europe Facility in November 2013 (T7-0463/2013), Parliament stressed the importance of synergies between the transport, telecommunications and energy sectors and of leveraging funding from both the public and the private sectors.